hjortmar/lfgbuddy/README.md

 ## 📖 Usage

 1. Open the Who tab.

+  **From the LFGBuddy interface:**

 2. Choose your filter by class and level range.

-3. Click "Refresh" to create the whisper queue.
+3. Click "Refresh" to send a /who
+   This creates a whisper queue based on the result from the /who.
+   If you write your own /who command, the whisper queue will then be built from that result as long as LLFGBuddy is visible.

-4. Click "Whisper who?" to see to who the addon intends to send your message to.
+4. (Optional) Click "Whisper who?" to see to who the addon intends to send your message to.

 5. Click "Send" to start whispering everyone in the queue, pause whispers or reset the queue if needed.

 ## ✨ Features